godotengine/godot-docs/classes/class_streampeer.rst

 Description
 -----------

-StreamPeer is an abstraction and base class for stream-based protocols (such as TCP or Unix Sockets).
+StreamPeer is an abstraction and base class for stream-based protocols (such as TCP or UNIX sockets).
 It provides an API for sending and receiving data through streams as raw data or strings.

 Property Descriptions
 ---------------------